Joost2S/kas-control/README.md

 Installation/requirements
 -------------------------

 - I use Arch Linux so only instructions for that.
+Actual instructions will follow later.
 - RPi.GPIO
 - SMBus for i2c
 - spidev for SPI